 Time for another edition of the San Francisco Profiles series and I am really excited about this one!
 The Mission is an area I have very little knowledge of and yet I know it is one of the most fascinating areas of San Francisco.

 San Francisco is a city of many, many vibrant “villages” and getting to know each one from a local perspective has been a real treat.
 At the end of the interview I have included some additional spots to check out should you choose to visit the Mission District.

-The moment I decided to create this series, I knew I wanted to get my ex-colleague Elle to write about the Mission.
+The moment I decided to create this series, I knew I wanted to get my ex-colleague, Elle, to write about the Mission.
 She has lived there for a long time and sees the area for all the good and the bad, and celebrates its heritage and uniqueness.
-Being that her and her husband are child-free foodies, they eat out, drink out and get out a lot, so Elle knows her stuff!
+Being that she and her husband are child-free foodies, they eat out, drink out and get out a lot, so Elle knows her stuff!
 I am beyond thrilled to have her here!

 The Mission District with Elle